 Advertise Lake Vacation Rentals

 Wickiup Reservoir is an 11,000 acre angler's paradise.
 Camping areas are plentiful, and boat launching ramps are located at most.
-The Reservoir gets its name from the Native Americans, known as the Wickiups, who used the area for camping during the fall.
+The reservoir gets its name from the Native American word for dwelling or shelter, synonymous with wigwam.
+Native Americans constructed shelters from poles, tree limbs and brush as they moved through the area while fishing and hunting.
 Wickiup Reservoir is embraced by the nearly pristine Deschutes and Ochoco National Forests - a true outdoor utopia.
-It is the largest of the Cascades Lakes.

 Wickiup Reservoir is located 60 miles southwest of Bend, Oregon, and was formed by the damming of the Deschutes River.
 It is the second of the US Bureau of Reclamation's irrigation reservoirs on the Deschutes River.
 The other reservoirs comprising the Deschutes Project are the Crane Prairie Reservoir and the Haystack Reservoir.
 The Bureau of Reclamation began construction of the Project in 1939, but construction was not completed until 1949 because of delays during World War II.
 The lake's average depth is 20 feet with depths to 70 feet in the channels.
 Irrigation drawdowns in Wickiup Reservoir can cause extreme water level fluctuations, although the drops in water level do not appear to have a negative effect on fish population.
 The Bureau of Reclamation owns the Deschutes Project, the North Unit Irrigation District operates the Dam, and the US Forest Service administers the lake's recreation.